Debunking the “Big Lie”

 This uncertainty is compounded by the fact that workplace drug testing remains a vital tool for ensuring safety and compliance, particularly in safety-sensitive industries like construction, transportation, and manufacturing.
 But as marijuana laws evolve, so must the approach to drug testing.

 For example, oral fluid testing has a much shorter window of detection compared to other testing methods.
-Also, drugs become detectable in oral fluid within minutes after usage verse several hours for urine and several days for hair.
+Also, drugs become detectable in oral fluid within minutes after usage versus several hours for urine and several days for hair.
 Where employers are concerned about detecting recent drug use for a shorter period of time, oral fluid testing is a viable option.

 Myths and Misconceptions About Workplace Drug Testing and Legal Marijuana